 Kiama Municipality is in the 20% of less disadvantaged areas at an LGA level, this score also indicates that the Municipality is less disadvantaged than the national (1002.0) and NSW (995.8) averages.
-It is slightly better off than the Regional NSW average (968.6) but very close.
+It is slightly better off than the Regional NSW average (968.6).